The history of Munich Airport

 On November 19, 1980, Pope John Paul II also visited the state capital Munich as part of his trip to Germany.
 Pope John Paul II celebrated the Eucharist on Munich's Theresienwiese with more than half a million people.
 Pope John Paul II visited Munich 7 years later, on May 3rd, 1987 again.

-On November 3rd, 1980 the time had come: construction work for the new Munich Airport began in Erdinger Moos.
-But after just five months they were stopped again.
-The Bavarian Administrative Court (VGH) ordered a construction freeze on April 16, 1981, by revoking the "immediate enforceability" of the planning approval decision.
+On November 3, 1980 the time had come: construction work for the new Munich Airport began in Erdinger Moos.
+But they were stopped again after just five months.
+The Bavarian Administrative Court (VGH) ordered a construction freeze on April 16, 1981 by revoking the "immediate enforceability" of the planning approval decision.
 Main reasoning of the court: There will be too much land for the new airport [...]

 On the flight to the international match between Germany and Portugal, the twin-engine Piper PA-34 Seneca (D-GIFL) coming from Munich crashes not far from the destination Hanover airport for an unexplained cause.

-On April 24, 1982 Nicole won the Grand Prix in Harrogate (England) with “a little peace”.
-On April 26th, 1982 the freshly crowned Grand Prix winner landed with Lufthansa “Landshut” during the ZDF live broadcast “Na sowas” (host Thomas Gottschalk) at Munich Riem Airport.
+On April 24, 1982 Nicole won the Grand Prix in Harrogate (England) with "a little peace".
+On April 26th, 1982, the newly crowned Grand Prix winner landed with Lufthansa “Landshut” during the ZDF live broadcast “Na sowas” (host Thomas Gottschalk) at Munich Riem Airport.

 On August 10, 1983, the Aérospatiale-BAC Concorde 101/102 of British Airways landed as the first and only of its kind at Munich Airport.
 The one-time stopover by the Concorde G-BOAD drew many onlookers to Munich Airport.
 For example, the grandstand in the west of the airport facility was at least partially released (due to dilapidation).